jheising/HAPI/README.md

 ### Errors

-Errors will be returned as JSON formatted text with an HTTP response code of 200.
-We always return an HTTP response code of 200 because we want to leave it up to the client software to determine what to do with the error instead of leaving it to the networking subsystem.
+Errors follow a similar form.

-The response *should* adhere to the following form:
+The error response *should* adhere to the following form:

 ```json
 { "this": "failed", "with": [error_code], "because": "[error_message]" }